Rhode Island Layoffs — June 2020

 | Upserve | Providence | 65 | Layoff |

-The single largest action involved Upserve at its Providence facility, reporting 65 affected workers.
+The largest notice was filed by Upserve at its Providence facility, reporting 65 affected workers.

 Trend & Outlook

-The data underscores a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Rhode Island.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Rhode Island WARN notices, browse layoffs by state, or download the full dataset.